 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Rainy River Community College is $4,380 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Rainy River Community College costs $5,600 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Rainy River Community College's on-campus cafeterias and dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.